 In the past, campaigning always involved actively going out and delivering a message.
-Recently, however, we have found success in doing the opposite, staying indoors, running great operations from behind our computer screens and focusing on data.
+Recently, however, we have found success in doing the opposite, staying indoors, running grassroots organizing from behind our computer screens and focusing on data.
 This year we want to encourage you to do both.
 Let’s bring our technology outdoors and reap the rewards.

 Let’s operate on a strategy of mobilizing your team beyond social media.
 For some that will mean extra training to reintroduce them to face to face conversation (we’re not even kidding).
 We need to pound the pavements but we also need to be enthusiastic about it.
 So, best smile forward guys and knock.

 Introduce yourself, and tell them why you’re there.
 Establish yourself, ask for voters at the residence who are on your outreach list and just begin a normal conversation.
 If the initial reaction isn’t overly positive, clarify quickly that you just want a minute of their time, the “I’ll be quick” trick.